jaysteele13/buddy-milo/learnings.md

 I am at a stage where the robot is functional utilising server endpoints as well as custom logic like dancing, and playing some of my discography on command.
 The robot also now has a standby feature, so when the pi is plugged in, the robots 'sentience' can be activated by the button.

 The next step is to create a sleaker design for the robots body using fusion360.

+**17/09/2025**

+*Log Post Project Completion.*
+I have since worked on some software quirks.
+Updated the speaker to be more sleak and is better quality.
+Have made edited the crontab to run program on start up.
+Have made a button listener so program can be turned on standby by button.
+Also can be safely switched off when held down.
+The Body parts were printed, I had originally wanted all the body parts to be 3D printed PLA.
+However due to the limit of my mates filament in his 3D printer I decided to cut the 2 base parts out of left around chipboard.
+Just painted and sanded them to a decent finish.

+Purchased Soldering Equipment.
+And with extreme willpower managed to solder all the wires together in a way where the solder joints didn't break.
+If I was to do this again.
+I would have made a simple and designed a PCB board rather than manually soldering each component on the solderable breadboard.
+I would have also attempted to make the LEDs, buttons and servos on pins, making them easier to use and modular.

+All in all I would say this project was a great sucess considering how new I am to soldering and electronics and hope this experience will allow me to persue other exciting projects.

+---

+## The steps that were followed:

+### Other Steps

+**Step One**
+1. Plan initial architechure for bot project
+2. Order in SG90 Servos

+**Step Two**
+Design and 3D print and pan and tilt system for raspberry pi in fusion 360 ->
+1. Is it possible to make a case for raspberry pi as well as pan and tilt system so CPU gets adequate cooling
+2. Looks ok and pan and tilt isn’t top heavy
+3. Have additional power source to power Servos

+**Step Three**
+- Begin looking up how LLM and Speech recognition work on a raspberry pi
+- Start by talking to raspberry pi through microphone and getting input
+- From their start playing with speakers and output

+**Step 4**
+- Either train and use another llm or attempt to make one then host it on free tier amazon cloud service.
+- This must be done through API as it is too powerful for raspberry PI.
+- Wait times may be weird but worth it?

+**Step 5** (Now not out of scope but - focusing on core logic and getting to work)
+- Experiment with Raspberry PI connecting to internet without direct ethernet
+- Has rechargeable battery for device

+**Step 6**
+- Connect Server in network to milo
+- properly configure how milo will interact with recognised and non recognised people
+- configure LEDs green when talking red when on standby, blue when listening
+- should he be triggered by a wake word.
+If person in frame grab audio and look for wake word using endpoint and regex?
+- listen to voice based on sensitvity or just record for listen for voice every 3 seconds. per sentry erase recordings.
+- tests and fail checks if API doesn't connect?
+- add easter egg if you ask milo to 'drop a beat'
+- add easter egg to dance

+**Step 7** (Currently Doing)
+- make 3D printed design for milo on Fusion360
+- Make trailer using kdenlive
+- Conceal Wires and make it look more ‘buddy’ like